-K. Signage
+L. Signage

 - 1. Sign, on-premise, as in §14-16-3-5 of the Comprehensive City Zoning Code with the following EXCEPTIONS: - a.
 Free-standing signs shall not exceed 4 feet in height and 16 square feet per sign face. - b.
-Internally lit signs are not allowed.
+Internally lit signs and electronic display panels are not allowed permitted.

-L. Lighting
+M. Lighting